Kerman: Economy

-The economy of Kerman is mostly based on farming, notably nut farming and also mining.
-Sarchashmeh Copper mine is the second biggest copper mine in the world after the one located in Chile.
-Pistachios are an important part of the economy in Kerman, with Kerman Province being the largest producer of pistachios in Iran and the world.
+The economy of Kerman is mostly based on farming, notably nut farming and also mining.Pistachios are an important part of the economy in Kerman.

 Carpet weaving is one of the main industries of the city, and the carpets produced there are renowned internationally.
 Carpet weaving is a very old tradition in Kerman.
 The oldest carpet discovered in Kerman, dates from about 500 years ago.
-Cotton textiles and goats-wool shawls are also manufactured.
+Cotton textiles and goatwool shawls are also manufactured.

 A number of modern establishments such as textile mills and brickworks also have been constructed.
 The province's mineral wealth includes copper and coal.

 Culture

-Kerman is among several cities in Iran with a strong cultural heritage, which is expressed in the local accent, poetry, local music, handicrafts and customs that Kerman has introduced to the world.

-The only anthropology Iran museum of Zoroastrians in the world, which showcases the ancient history of Zoroastrians, is in Kerman's Fire Temple.
+The only Iranian anthropology museum dedicated to Zoroastrianism is located in the Kerman Fire Temple, showcasing the ancient history of Zoroastrians.
 The idea of launching the museum along with the library of Kerman's Zoroastrian Society came to light in 1983, when the head of the society, Parviz Vakhashouri, and the former head of the library, Mehran Gheibi, collected cultural heritage artifacts of Kerman's Zoroastrian community.
 These two officials added many other objects to this collection.
 The museum was officially inaugurated during Jashn-e Tirgan in 2005 by Iran's Cultural Heritage, Handicrafts and Tourism Organization (ICHHTO).

 Jashn-e Tirgan or Tiregan is an ancient Iranian rain festival observed on July 1.
-The festivity refers to archangel Tir (literally meaning arrow) or Tishtar (lightning), who appear in the sky to generate thunder and lightning for providing much needed rain.
+The festivity refers to archangel Tir (literally meaning arrow) or Tishtar (lightning), who appear in the sky to generate thunder and lightning for providing much-needed rain.

 The Sadeh ceremony is celebrated every year in Kerman.

 Also, the archeological ancient areas of Jiroft and Tappe Yahya Baft are located south of Kerman.
 Rayen Castle is also located in Rayen town, southeast of Kerman.

-Some of the handicrafts and souvenirs of the province of Kerman are traditional embroidery known as pateh, carpets, rugs, jajeems, Kilims (a coarse carpet), satchels, and other hand woven articles.
-Caraway seeds and pistachio of Rafsanjan and Kerman are best of the main items of this province.
+Some of the handicrafts and souvenirs of the province of Kerman are traditional embroidery known as pateh, carpets, rugs, jajeems, kilims (a coarse carpet), satchels, and other hand woven articles.
+Caraway seeds and pistachios from Rafsanjan, Zarand, and Kerman are best of the main items of this province.